arthur-cerceau/heat-transfer/README.md

 # heat-transfer
-Heat transfer problemas solved using python
+Heat transfer problems solved using python

 isolation-convection.py compares the temperature distribution on the problem as shown in the image below